itsrts/letsrequire/readme.md

 Example :

-A dependency file to return a simple string
+A dependency file to return a simple string, let's name it  : reply.js
 <code>

     let anythingdynamic = function() {